fbpx

 Pricing

-The prices below are for 14 oz bags of freeze-dried nuggets.
-Each 14 oz bag makes three pounds of dog food.
+The prices below are for 14-oz bags of freeze-dried nuggets.
+Each 14-oz bag makes three pounds of dog food.
 Just add water.

 Dr. Marty’s Nature’s Blend Review

-dr martys natures blend freeze dried raw dog food
+Dr Martys natures blend freeze dried raw dog food

 Visit Website

 Dr. Marty’s is a well-established brand of freeze-dried raw food.
 Recipes are formulated by D. Martin Goldstein, a veterinary doctor with over 45 years of experience.
 This brand is backed by celebrities like Oprah and has been seen on major television shows like Martha Stewart and Good Morning America.
 Recipes are formulated following a macrobiotic diet, avoiding dietary toxins.
-Multiple recipes are available, including for small breeds, puppies, sensitive stomachs, and vitality.
+Multiple recipes are available for small breeds, puppies, sensitive stomachs, and vitality.

 ProsCons